Farid El Alagui: Hibernian

-El Alagui signed a two-year contract with Scottish Championship club Hibernian in July 2014.
-He scored his first goal for the club on 9 August 2014, in a 2–1 home win against Livingston in the opening league match of the season.
-He scored again in the following match, the Edinburgh derby against Hearts on 17 August 2014, although it was only a consolation goal as Hibernian lost 2–1.
+On 14 July 2014, El Alagui signed a two-year contract with Scottish Championship club Hibernian in July 2014.

+He made his debut for the club, starting the whole game, in a 2–1 loss against Rangers in the first round of the Scottish League Cup.
+El Alagui scored his first goal for Hibernian on 9 August 2014, in a 2–1 home win against Livingston in the opening league match of the season.
+He scored again in the following match, the Edinburgh derby against Hearts on 17 August 2014, although it was only a consolation goal as the club lost 2–1.
+On 26 August 2014, El Alagui scored twice for Hibernian, in a 3–2 win against Dumbarton in the second round of the Scottish League Cup.
 On 30 August 2014, El Alagui had to go off injured in the first half as Hibernian lost 2–1 against Alloa Athletic, with the club fearing he had a ruptured an achilles' tendon.
 He then had surgery on the injury and it was expected he would be out for four to six months.
+By March, El Alagui made his return to full training.
+On 28 March 2015, he made his return from injury, coming on as a 77th-minute substitute, in a 2–1 loss against Raith Rovers.
 On his return from injury, El Alagui came on as a substitute in an Edinburgh derby against Hearts.
 He scored in the dying minutes to wrap up a 2–0 victory for Hibernian.
+El Alagui later reflected on the goal, saying: "He derby when we won and I scored was the best moment for me.
+It was very special.
+It was a highlight of my football career in general, not just my Hibs career."
+However, El Alagui missed one match due to a knee injury.
+But he made his return from injury in the return, coming on as a 54th-minute substitute, in a 1–0 win against Rangers in the second leg of the semi–finals of Premiership play-offs, but the club were eliminated from the play-offs following a 2–1 loss on aggregate.
+At the end of the 2014–15 season, El Alagui made thirteen appearances and scoring five goals in all competitions.